satyakonmsft/skype-docs/Skype/UCMA/extending-the-callfactory-and-mediaproviderfactory-classes.md

 ﻿---
 title: Extending the CallFactory and MediaProviderFactory classes
-TOCTitle: Extending the CallFactory and MediaProviderFactory classes ms:assetid: 5e604df7-b1ed-4dfe-af25-6577f449af5f ms:mtpsurl: https://msdn.microsoft.com/library/Dn466109(v=office.16)
+TOCTitle: Extending the CallFactory and MediaProviderFactory classes
-ms:contentKeyID: 65240026
+description: The skills required for creating the factory classes are more extensive than those required for registering these classes with the platform. ms:assetid: 5e604df7-b1ed-4dfe-af25-6577f449af5f ms:mtpsurl: https://msdn.microsoft.com/library/Dn466109(v=office.16) ms:contentKeyID: 65240026